 English as Your Second Language

 If English is your second language, please be sure to either have a colleague proofread your paper or use professional editing services.
-You may find the following editing websites useful for a cost:1.
-IEEE Professional Editing Services at http://www.prof-editing.com/ieee/
+You may find the following editing website useful for a cost:

 Re-submissions of Previously Rejected Work